Types of Job Interviews

 Interviews that require you to give examples of specific skills are called competency-based interviews, or job specific interviews.
-The interviewer will ask questions that will help him or her determine if you have the knowledge and skills required for the specific job.
-Here's information on how they work, how to prepare, as well as sample questions: Job Specific Interview Questions.
+The interviewer will ask questions that will help them determine if you have the knowledge and skills required for the specific job.

 An exit interview is a meeting between an employee who has resigned or been terminated and the company's Human Resources department.
 Companies conduct these types of interviews, so they can learn more about the work environment and get job feedback.
 You may be asked why you left your job, why are you taking a new job, and what would you change about your job.
-Here’s a closer look at what you may be asked: Questions They Might Ask You in Your Exit Interview.
+These tips will help you handle an exit interview so you can move on gracefully.